thanhgit/install-software/ai/concept.md

 #### `Agents`
 - #### are systems where LLMs dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks
 - #### `First` understand basic LLM workflows before building AI agents,

+### `Intelligent agents`
+- #### It is a complex, self-governed entity that perceives its environment and takes action to achieve certain goals or objectives
+- #### It strictly adhere to a prede ned set of rules to highly advanced systems with the ability to learn and adapt from experience
+- #### `Reactivity` ~ respond to changes and events occurring in their environment in real time => allows agents to adapt to dynamic conditions, ensuring their actions remain relevant and eﬀective